 Roasted Brussels Sprouts and Pomelo Salad from the great Yotam Ottolenghi.
-Wake up everybody at your table with this unique salad.
+Wake up your next meal with this unique and healthy vegan salad.

 Oh my gosh, do you need a little perking up in the kitchen these days?
 Are you all casseroled out?
 I’m refreshing my palette this week with a new recipe from Yotam Ottolenghi’s latest cookbook Plenty More.
 He’s pushing my boundaries like he always does and making me rethink my definition of ‘salad’ itself.
 This salad features roasted Brussels sprouts… ok, I’m totally on board for that.
 And they’re paired with pomelo…that’s a nice, unusual touch.
 Oh, and they’re marinated in a cinnamon and star anise syrup?…wow!
 I’m telling you, if you’re falling asleep in your own kitchen these days, this recipe will wake things up.